iAhmadGad/Hakam/README.md

 ```
 - `compile` is the command used to compile your code before excuting it. in case your language is interpreted like Python you can just delete this key.

-- `execute` is the command used to execute your code. it is required
+- `execute` is the command used to execute your code. **it is required.**

-- `tests` is an array of 2-element arrays, where each [0] index of them is the input and the [1] index is the expected output, i.e. right answer.
+- `tests` is an array of 2-element arrays, where each [0] index of them is the input and the [1] index is the expected output, i.e. the right answer. **it is required.**

-### Create new testlistfile:
+### Create new Test File

-no need to write everything in the test file manually, Hakam will just handle this for you, just execute:
+No need to write everything in the test file manually, Hakam will just handle this for you, just execute:

 ```bash
 hakam new [testname]
 ```

-- `[testname]` is optional, if given, the filename will be `[testname].json`, otherwise `hakam.json`
+- `[testname]` is optional, if given, the filename will be `[testname].json`, otherwise `hakam.json`.

-the result file will be as follows:
+The file will be written as follows:

 ```json
 {